riccardo1980/hosted-env-list/README.md

-# Hosted Environemnts for Data Science
+# Hosted Environments for Data Science
 A collection of hosted environments for Data Scientists/Engineers.

 - [Tensorflow](#tensorflow)